mendix/docs/content/refguide/pages.md

 A page is an end-user interface of a Mendix application.
 Pages are created, edited, manipulated in the page editor.

 Every page is based on a page layout and a page template.
 A layout is a frame you put your page in.
-A page template is a basis with predefined elements (widgets), their look, and place on a page.
+A page template is a basis with predefined elements (widgets).

 ![](attachments/pages/page-structure.png)